-Options delta is one of the most important factors in making up an options contract.
+Options delta is one of the most important factors in an options contract.
 It is a member of the Greeks.
 Delta measures the rate of change in an options price per $1 move.
-Example: if an option contract has a delta of $0.35 and the price of the stock rises by $1 then the options contract would increase by $0.35.
-If the price of the stock decreases by $1 then it would lose $0.35.
+For example, if an option contract has a delta of $0.35 and the price of the stock rises by $1, then the options contract would increase by $0.35.
+If the stock price decreases by $1, it would lose $0.35.

 Table of Contents

 - Options Price vs Stock Price

 - Benefits of High Delta Options

 - Frequently Asked Questions